 The published economic survey of 2025 indicates the country GDP to grow approximately 6.5%.
 It is interesting to note that overall exports has grown 6%, capex has grown @ 8.2% and expected to pick up pace with the elections out of the way.
 The capacity addition in solar and wind increased around 15.8% for year on year for December, 2024 indicates the Government intention to go green.
 The continued set up of Infrastructure Investments being focused will result in higher economic growth.
-The economic survey further advocates deregulation to accelerate and sustain higher economic growth.
-These very factors indicate an optimism of growth for our industry as well.
+The economic survey further advocates deregulation to accelerate and sustain higher economic growth for our industry as well.